 The EA Exam, officially known as the Special Enrollment Examination (SEE), is a three-part exam administered by Prometric on behalf of the Internal Revenue Service.
-Each part is taken as a separate 100 question exam and you will have 3.5 hours to answer all questions for that part.
+Each part is taken separately and each part contains 100 questions and is 3.5 hours long.

-The Enrolled Agent examination consists of 3 separate exams:
+The Enrolled Agent examination consists of 3 separate parts and the number of scored questions for each part are below:

 "…I Passed.
 And I passed with a high score (2s and 3s in all categories).
 Do not beat yourself up if you aren't doing well on the practice exams, but put in a good amount of studying.
 The exam was EASY compared to the practice exams, and, from my experience, easier than Part 1 - Individuals"